RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Upscale video frame rate to 60 FPS (FFmpeg)**

 With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
 This results in slightly smoother playback for some videos.
 There is a small performance hit from this option, so on slower machines it may be necessary to disable it for fluent video playback.
 This setting has no effect when using the VLC video player.
+If the VLC video player is not included in the ES-DE build, the "(FFmpeg)" text is omitted from the setting name.

 **Per game launch command override**